WHATS HOT

 Increased Body Temperature: Did you know that your basal body temperature increases in the weeks following ovulation?
 This increase usually persists throughout pregnancy.

-Bloating: During the first trimester, you may experience a bloated abdomen and an increase in weight of about one pound per month.
-This is due to hormonal changes rather than formation.
+Bloating: During the first trimester, you may experience a bloated abdomen and an increase in of about one pound per month.
+This is due to hormonal changes rather than baby formation.
 By the end of the trimester, you will notice that your waistline is disappearing.

 Cramping: When you’re pregnant, you may notice more frequent abdominal as your uterus starts to contract more regularly.
 Even small exercises, like walking, can cause cramps.
 If you’re concerned about cramping, talk to your doctor.
 They can help you determine if what you’re experiencing is normal or something to be worried about.